BrianLevesque/UK-National-Rail-Performance-Project/readme.md

 Docker images for the following applications have been built and docker container was composed to start the pipeline each of which performs the following functions:

 **Kafka Zookeeper**: A service necessary for running the Kafka broker.
 It helps in maintaining the configuration information and provides distributed synchronization.

 **Kafka Broker**: The heart of the Kafka system that maintains the published data.
 Each Kafka broker can handle terabytes of messages without performance impact.

 **Kafka Producer (Python)**: This application pulls data from the National Rail APIs and publishes it to Kafka.
 It's designed to run indefinitely, continually pulling and publishing data.

 **Kafka Consumer (Spark)**: A Spark application that consumes data from Kafka, processes it and writes the result to a PostgreSQL database.

 **PostgreSQL Database (db)**: Stores the processed data from the Spark consumer for later analysis.

 #### 2. **Ingesting Data and Pre-processing**

-Retrieved data from PostgreSQL database and performed necessary Data Ingestion and Pre-processing and the cleaned data was exported into csv for further data visualizations in PowerBI.
-[UK National Rail Data_Analysis_Final.ipynb](https://github.com/BrianLevesque/GC_CapstoneProject/blob/feature-ilackkeya/UK%20National%20Rail%20Data_Analysis_Final.ipynb)
+Retrieved data from PostgreSQL database and performed necessary Data Ingestion and Pre-processing and the cleaned data was exported into csv for further data visualizations in PowerBI [UK National Rail Data_Analysis_Final.ipynb](https://github.com/BrianLevesque/GC_CapstoneProject/blob/feature-ilackkeya/UK%20National%20Rail%20Data_Analysis_Final.ipynb).

 #### 3. **Predictive Analytics**